groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/viewer/_index.md

 ```

-Initializes new instance of [Viewer](../../com.groupdocs.viewer/viewer) class.
+Initializes a new instance of the Viewer class.

 More about file types supported by GroupDocs.Viewer: [Document formats supported by GroupDocs.Viewer][]